Skip to main content

 The information on the round disc inside the case reflects that on the paper label, except the postcode is missing, possibly because it didn’t fit, or it cost more to add the postcode.

-This ivorine disc is known to be very early and is rarely seen.
+This ivorine disc is rarely seen and was most likely reserved for the firm’s best pieces.
 This ivorine disc example appears in the book by P.A.
 Morris “Gerrards – a Taxidermy Memoir” without a specific date, except the description is “only on very early pieces”.

 See the blog post with information about the Gerrard workshops